zekroTJA/remyx/README.md

 If you want to try it yourself, feel free to test it out at [remyx.zekro.de](https://remyx.zekro.de).

 > **Warning**
+> Currently, because the request for public acces for the Spotify API app is still pending, the service is invite only.
+If you want to test it, feel free to [contact](https://www.zekro.de/contact) me so I can add you to the testers list.

+> **Warning**
 > But watch out, this app is still in a very early stage of development and bugs are to be expected!

 ## Why not just use blends?